SansGuidon/bookmarks/README.md

 * [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - (2013) Love what you build.
 Build what you love.
 * [Kenneth N. Lodding, Nasa](https://queue.acm.org/detail.cfm?id=1016985) - (2004) Hitchhiker's Guide to Biomorphic Software | The natural world may be the inspiration we need for solving our computer problems.
 * [Manisha Sahasrabudhe](http://blog.shippable.com/7-things-to-consider-while-moving-to-microservices) - (2017) 7 things to consider while moving to a microservices architecture
+* [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter